 L Ε Α G U Ε Ν Y Т Е С Т U R А L Т Η Е А R С Н Ι AWARD The jury will select one first-prize essay, whose author will receive an award of \$500.
 Up to two second place winners will receive prizes of \$250 each.
-Winning submissions will be published on Urban Omnibus and in a booklet printed by McNally Jackson Books.
-The booklet will be featured in the Architecture section of McNally Jackson this summer, and winners will be invited to read their submissions at an event at the bookstore in July.
+Winning submissions will also be published on Urban Omnibus.
 SELECTION CRITERIA The criteria for selection include the quality of the prose, the originality of the interpretive position on cities, and the extent to which an essay provokes readers to discover something new or surprising in a familiar urban condition.
 ELIGIBILITY AND SUBMISSION INSTRUCTIONS Staff and board members of The Architectural League are not eligible for this competition.
 All others are encouraged to submit.
 Essays should be between 800 and 2000 words, and must be previously unpublished.
 Prior to publication on Urban Omnibus, winning submissions may be copyedited to adhere to house style.
 Imagery to support or illustrate the essay is strongly encouraged but not required.
 If imagery is included, the author must have legal permission to reprint it.
 If imagery is not included, Urban Omnibus editorial staff will source or illustrate as appropriate, in consultation with the author.
 Submissions must be emailed as letter-sized PDFs.
 The applicant's name and essay title must appear at the top of the first page of the PDF.
 Email submissions to info@urbanomnibus.net with "Common Shares: Essay Submission" as the subject line.
 Submissions must be received by 11:59pm EDT on Monday, May 12, 2014.
 Late submissions will not be accepted.
 Questions about this call for essays can be sent to info@urbanomnibus.net.
 Winners will be announced in June.
-JURY Rosalie Genevro, Executive Director, The Architectural League of New York Lucy lves, Deputy Editor, Triple Canopy, author of two poetry collections, Anamnesis (2009) and Orange Roses (2013) Suketu Mehta, Associate Professor of Journalism, NYU, author of Maximum City: Bombay Lost and Found (2004) Cassim Shepard, Editor, Urban Omnibus Varick Shute, Digital Editorial Director, The Architectural League of New York Caitlin Zaloom, Associate Professor of Social and Cultural Analysis, Director of Metropolitan Studies, NYU, author of Out of the Pits: Traders and Technology from Chicago to London (2006) PARTNERING BOOKSTORE
+JURY Rosalie Genevro, Executive Director, The Architectural League of New York Lucy lves, Deputy Editor, Triple Canopy, author of two poetry collections, Anamnesis (2009) and Orange Roses (2013) Suketu Mehta, Associate Professor of Journalism, NYU, author of Maximum City: Bombay Lost and Found (2004) Cassim Shepard, Editor, Urban Omnibus Varick Shute, Digital Editorial Director, The Architectural League of New York Caitlin Zaloom, Associate Professor of Social and Cultural Analysis, Director of Metropolitan Studies, NYU, author of Out of the Pits: Traders and Technology from Chicago to London (2006)